Vendémiaire no Tsubasa

 Vendémiaire no Tsubasa (ヴァンデミエールの翼, Vandemiēru no Tsubasa) is a Japanese manga series written and illustrated by Mohiro Kitoh.
-It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 1995 to 1997, with its chapters collected in two tankōbon volumes.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 1995 to November 1997, with its chapters collected in two tankōbon volumes.

 Plot

 The story is broken up into eight differing sub-stories all involving a series of sentient mechanical puppets known as Vendémiaire (which is also the name of each).
 These stories all have a similar formula involving a Vendémiaire puppet encountering a boy or man that tries to help them with varying levels of success, usually trying to attain freedom for them.
 Overall these stories are somber and explore different contrasting opinions of human nature and how the Vendémiaire are treated by humans, often like slaves or worse.
 The Vendémiaire puppets have wings, and there is a strong flight motif throughout the various stories.

 Publication

-Written and illustrated by Mohiro Kitoh, Vendémiaire no Tsubasa was irregularly serialized in Kodansha's seinen manga magazine Monthly Afternoon from 1995 to 1997.
-Kodansha collected its chapters in two tankōbon volumes, released on April 23 and December 18, 1997.
-Kodansha republished the series in a shinsoban volume on May 23, 2018.
+Written and illustrated by Mohiro Kitoh, Vendémiaire no Tsubasa was irregularly serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 25, 1995, (Note: Debuted in the magazine's January 1996 issue, released on November 25, 1995.) to November 25, 1997.
+(Note: Finished in the magazine's January 1998 issue, released on November 25, 1997.)
+Kodansha collected its eight chapters in two tankōbon volumes, released on April 23 and December 18, 1997.
+Kodansha republished the series in a single shinsoban volume on May 23, 2018.